-13. Víctor Jara was an artist, intellectual, and political activist who worked for the candidacy of President Allende, who became President of Chile through free and legal elections in 1970 and was later deposed by a military coup.
+12. Víctor Jara was an artist, intellectual, and political activist who worked for the candidacy of President Allende, who became President of Chile through free and legal elections in 1970 and was later deposed by a military coup.
 Víctor Jara was a self-trained ethnomusicologist devoted to preserving the musical roots of the country's indigenous cultures and, at the time of the military coup, a theater director and professor at the State Technical University (the "University").
 Víctor Jara was, and remains today, best known for his songwriting and singing.
 His own folk songs focused on themes of social and economic inequality and the plight of the indigenous poor.
 These songs of social justice resonated with a large spectrum of the Chilean population.
 As the country came to grips with its social problems, Víctor Jara became hugely popular, not only in Chile, but throughout Latin America.
-Indeed, his popularity continues to this day; earlier this year, for example, he was named by Rolling Stone magazine as one of the fifteen foremost protest artists.
+Indeed, his popularity continues to this day; for example, he was named by Rolling Stone magazine as one of the fifteen foremost protest artists.

-- 14. Plaintiff Joan Jara is a citizen of the United Kingdom and Chile, currently residing in Santiago, Chile.
+- 13. Plaintiff Joan Jara is a citizen of the United Kingdom and Chile, currently residing in Santiago, Chile.
 She was married to Víctor Jara and lived in Santiago, Chile during the military coup and subsequent arbitrary detention, torture, and killing of Víctor Jara in 1973.
-Joan Jara has two daughters, Manuela Bunster (Víctor Jara's step-daughter) and Amanda Jara (Víctor Jara's biological daughter).
+Joan Jara has two daughters, Manuela Bunster (Víctor Jara's step-daughter) and Amanda Jara Turner (Víctor Jara's biological daughter).
 Víctor Jara, Joan Jara, and their daughters lived together as a family in Santiago, Chile for years prior to Víctor Jara's death.
-Joan Jara brings this action for arbitrary detention, torture, cruel, inhuman or degrading treatment, extrajudicial killing, crimes against humanity, wrongful death, intentional infliction of emotional distress, false imprisonment, and battery in her individual capacity and in her capacity as personal representative of her late husband Víctor Jara's estate. - 15.
+Joan Jara brings this action for arbitrary detention, torture, cruel, inhuman or degrading treatment, extrajudicial killing, and crimes against humanity in her individual capacity and in her capacity as personal representative of her late husband Víctor Jara's estate.
+Her standing to do so stems from Chilean law, according to which her standing is proper. - 14.
 Plaintiff Amanda Jara Turner is a citizen and resident of the United Kingdom and Chile.
 She is the only natural daughter of Víctor Jara and Joan Jara.
-Amanda Jara was eight years old and lived in Santiago, Chile with her parents at the time her father was arrested, detained, and killed at the Stadium.
-She brings this action, in her individual capacity, for the extrajudicial killing and wrongful death of Víctor Jara, and for intentional infliction of emotional distress.
+Amanda Jara Turner was eight years old and lived in Santiago, Chile with her parents at the time her father was arrested, detained, and killed at the Stadium.
+She brings this action, in her individual capacity, for the extrajudicial killing of Víctor Jara.
+Her standing to do so stems from Chilean law, according to which her standing is proper.

-16. Plaintiff Manuela Bunster is a citizen and resident of the United Kingdom and Chile.
+15. Plaintiff Manuela Bunster is a citizen and resident of the United Kingdom and Chile.
 Manuela was thirteen years old and lived in Santiago, Chile with her parents at the time her stepfather was arrested, detained, and killed at the Stadium.
-She brings this action, in her individual capacity, for the extrajudicial killing and wrongful death of Víctor Jara, and for intentional infliction of emotional distress.
+Although she was his step daughter, her relationship with Víctor Jara was the same loving and affectionate relationship that one would expect from a father-daughter relationship.
+She treated him as her father and he treated her as his daughter.
+She brings this action, in her individual capacity, for the extrajudicial killing of Víctor Jara.
+Her standing to do so stems from Chilean law, according to which her standing is proper.